mdavids/rfc/content/draft-davids-forsalereg-05.md

 ## Example 2: Various other approaches

-Free format text, with some additional unstructured information, aimed to be human readable:
+Free format text, with some additional unstructured information, aimed at being human-readable:

 ~~~
 _for-sale.example.com.
 IN TXT "v=FORSALE1;$500, info[at]example.com"
 ~~~

-A proprietary format, defined by a registry or registrar to automatically redirect visitors to a web page, but without a well-defined meaning to third parties:
+A proprietary format, defined by a registry or registrar to automatically redirect visitors to a web page, but without a clearly defined meaning to third parties:

 ~~~
 _for-sale.example.com.
 IN TXT "v=FORSALE1;fscode=aHR0cHM...wbGUuY29t"